 What did you run from today?
-As my puppy ran from a loud noise three stories below, I teased him for being ridiculous (my pit bull is a lover, not a fighter).
-It dawned on me immediately that none of us are immune to these ridiculous moments.
+As my puppy ran from a loud noise three stories below, I teased him for being ridiculous (my pit bull is a lover, not a fighter), but none of us are immune to ridiculous moments.

 In my work through the years, I’ve often expected executives and business leaders to be fearless.
 With decades of experience and vast stores of knowledge, telling the story of your work — whatever that work is — should be effortless.
 Instead, those few that are fearless are met with legal teams, media teams, branding specialists, multiple editors, and accountants.
 By the time the intrepid few have run that gauntlet, they are often completely turned off by the effort it takes to tell their business story.
 Their strife echoes through a canyon of cubicles, creating an environment where the the more timid among them get the clear message that one carefully produced pre-approved message for all is “good for you”, going down like medicine.

 What would happen if you chose the bold statement, the action words?
 Would the sky fall from your declarative sentence?
 I don’t mean adding a layer of buzzwords to your headlines, or linkbaiting.
 I mean digging deep, and releasing the barbaric yawp of your full experience.
 I’m not talking about a late night taxi confession, a regrettable drunk dial to your less guarded inner self.
 Instead, simply saying what you mean, revealing what your decisions cost you and what your successes gifted you.
 I mean helping those who are trying to find your work understand how they can connect with you beyond your price sheet.